 • Question and Answer session

 DAN SMITH - SCHOOL VISITS

-If you are reading and discussing my books in the classroom, have a look here to find some notes and suggested activities for each of my titles.
+If you are reading and discussing my books in the classroom, have a look here to find a Scheme of Work and suggested activities for each of my titles.

 If you would like to receive a brochure, arrange a school visit, or discuss this further please contact me here.

 I am currently Patron of Reading at Northcote Lodge in West London